What If Lying Was Always Against the Law?

 If we were to require communicating about everything on request, there wouldn’t be time and that would place control on what’s said on the listener who ceases listening, creating a cutoff point unrelated to the utterer’s intent.

 Truth is not always discoverable.
 Some truths have been undiscovered for millennia.
-Some we haven’t discovered yet but may eventually.
+Given history, some we haven’t discovered yet but may eventually.
 Probably, some can never be discovered, at least by sentient beings known to exist.
 A classic exercise is to try to describe color to a person blind since birth.

 Whether truth is absolute is dubious.
 Many people believe truth is absolute but that doesn’t make it absolute.
 It is for basic arithmetic.
 If this to be is doubted even for the existence of positive integers, I don’t know that argument.
 Even absolute truth must be mediated through senses and mental processing that are capable of subjectivity and thus the absoluteness of truth must be determined by another means.
 It is not absolute for all subjects, not even all of mathematics, e.g., not the field of interesting numbers.
 For the latter, it may be susceptible to determination of belief, lack thereof, or degree thereof and, while thus relativistic, simultaneously susceptible to a claim of absolutism as nonrelativism.